 Extent or Severity of Tsunami Hazard in Cordova

 Figure 7 lists tsunami hazards by community.
-Port and harbor facilities, structures, vehicles, equipment, and transportation facilities such as docks, float systems, and roads could all be affected.
-Environment that could be affected include wetlands with inclusive flora and fauna, and coastal vegetation.
+Port and harbor facilities, public works facilities, structures, vehicles, equipment, and transportation facilities such as docks, float systems, and roads could all be affected.

 Figure 7.
 Tsunami Hazard by Community